Jumper’s knee - Curezone Physiotherapy

 How to treat Jumper’s knee

 Activity modification: The first thing to do in the acute stage is to reduce the activities that put a lot of stress on the knee joint, for example, jumping and squatting.
-Relative rest from such activities is recommended to reduce overloading of quads
+Relative rest from such activities is ideal to reduce overloading of quads

 Jumper’s knee brace: A patellar tendon strap can be helpful in reducing pain and inflammation.
 This brace compresses the area directly below our knee joint- where our patellar tendon is lying.
 This will help to offload stress on our knee joint.